omicscodeathon/Exvar/README.md

 ![r worklow](https://user-images.githubusercontent.com/73958439/193316510-27dbd891-a406-4f7f-a4a8-03c2c11ddbf2.png)

-The package could be installed in R studio using this command :

-install.packages("devtools")

-devtools::install_github("omicscodeathon/EveQ/install_package")
-The guidelines for implementing this tool are available in the dowument named "Package_user_guide.pdf"

 The package consists of 6 Functions : preprocessing(); gene_counting() ; snps_calling(); cnvs_calling(); and indels_calling().
 The package workflow is represented in Table1.